ARMmbed/mbed-device-connector-documentation/docs/Quick-guide.md

 `how to clone the repo`

-You will also need [yotta](http://yottadocs.mbed.com/#installing) for building your ...
+You will also need [yotta](http://yottadocs.mbed.com/#installing) for building your mbed Client application.

 The mbed Device Connector is available for you at [this website](https://connector.mbed.com/).
-You just need to log in with your mbed.org account.
+You just need to log in with your mbed account.

-## Building the mbed Client

-## Setting up your environment

-## Flashing the mbed Client to your device (the development board)

-## Running the service

-Now that everything is in place, you can (do something with the mbed Device Connector).
-This is how to...

 ## Examples

+### mbed Client

-You can find an example mbed Client application both for the mbed OS and Ubuntu in the github:
+To make it easy for you, we have prepared examples of building an mbed Client application both for the **mbed OS** and **Ubuntu** in the github:

 - [mbed OS](https://github.com/ARMmbed/mbed-client-examples)
 - [Ubuntu](https://github.com/ARMmbed/mbed-client-linux-example)

+Both examples explain in detail how to:

+- set up your environment.
+- build your mbed Client.
+- set the certificate.
+- flash your target device.
+- use the test application with mbed Device Connector.

+### Web application

-A Web Application example working with the mbed Device Connector is here:
+A web application example working with the mbed Device Connector is here:

 - [Web Application Example](https://github.com/ARMmbed/mbed-webapp-example/tree/master)